 - A. Application forms and instructions for their submission can be obtained from the ABFO Registrar at: The American Board of Forensic Odontology, Inc. c/o The Forensic Sciences Foundation, Inc. 410 North 21st Street, Suite 203 Colorado Springs, Colorado U.S.A.
 80904-2798 Telephone: (719) 636-1100 - B. Applications must be submitted on the form(s) provided by the ABFO and should be returned to the address above in full compliance with the instructions furnished and must be accompanied by a non-refundable application and written examination fee of \$400.00 in US funds payable to the American Board of Forensic Odontology, Inc. - C. The applicant must arrange for submission of an official transcript of his/her academic record from every institution of higher education attended.
 Such transcripts must be submitted directly by the registrar of each institution to the address above. - D. Every application must also be supported by letters of recommendation from three (3) persons qualified to judge the applicant's character and professional competence in forensic odontology.
-Such letters are to be sent directly by the sponsors to the address above. - E. The completed application, including transcripts, letters of recommendation, application fee and all other material must be received by June 1st in order for it to be considered for that year's examination cycle.
-The Practical Examination and Oral Examination date and site are selected by the C&E Committee.
-These tests will be administered in February providing there are a sufficient number of successful candidates to hold an examination.
-No candidate will be required to wait more than twenty-four (24) months to undergo the practical examination after passing the written examination. - F. If an application is deemed incomplete, a letter specifying the deficiencies will be sent to the applicant.
-If these can be resolved in a reasonable time period prior to July 1{st} of the same calendar year, the applicant may have the opportunity to sit for the examination at the discretion of the C&E Committee.
-The C&E Committee reviews applications and notifies applicants of their Examination Eligible status by August 1{st}.
-Such candidates will receive general information about the nature of the Written Examination Section followed by specific details from the testing agency. - G. In unusual circumstances the C&E Committee may grant an extension beyond normal submission deadlines and schedule an examination at its discretion.
+Such letters are to be sent directly by the sponsors to the address above. - E. The completed application, including transcripts, letters of recommendation, application fee and all other material must be received by June 1.
+The CE Committee reviews applications and notifies applicants of their eligibility.
+If an application is deemed incomplete, a letter specifying the deficiencies will be sent to the applicant.
+If these can be remedied before July1 of the same calendar year, the applicant may have the oppurtunity to take the written part of the certification examinationIn unusual circumstances theCertification and Examining Committee may grant an extension beyond normal submission deadlines.
+Applicants will be notified by certified mail with a return receipt request, when the Chair of the Committee receives the completed application.
+This notice will confirm that the application is under review. - F. The candidate may take the written portion of the certification examination once BoardEligible status is granted and the candidate is notified.
+Candidates will take the written portion of the examination at a testing center near their home location.
+The written portion of the examination will be administrated by ORA, Inc. and must be taken on or before November 1 for the candidate to be invited to take the practical portion of the examination in February at the time of the American Academy of Forensic Sciences annual meeting.